Vaishnavi-Na/KnowledgeSysCapstone/README.md

 ## Virtual Environment

-If a venv enviroment not created in your project, run the following command:
+If a venv enviroment has not been created in your project, run the following command:
 `python -m venv <foldername>`
 for example